Tithonia rotundifolia: Range

-It occurs in Florida, Louisiana, Mexico, Central America and the West Indies.
+It occurs in Colorado, Florida, Louisiana, Mexico, Central America, Thailand, and the West Indies on fields, in woody plants and ruderally at altitudes below 1000 meters on the edges of roads and highways, as well as in other disturbed areas.
 Outside its native region it is sometimes grown as an ornamental and has become naturalized in some of these locales.
 In Africa it has been recorded up to an altitude of 1,580 m above sea level.